-Angela Achitei, president of Close to You Foundation and CEO of UtilDeco Social Enterprise in Romania, took part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Angela Achitei, president of Close to You Foundation and CEO of UtilDeco Social Enterprise in Romania, took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Angela Achitei is the President of Close to You Foundation – a national organization specialized in social inclusion services through which have been offered, in 15 years of activity, social, educational and employment services to over 150.000 children and adults.